deathworlders/online/content/books/deathworlders/chapter-23-back-down-earth.md

 There was a subtle sound, a little like somebody had thumped a bulkhead with their fist and caused the whole ship to give a dull ring.
 Interplanetary dark space was gone in an instant, replaced to one side by a grey and cratered horizon and, rising above it…

 "Oh no." Kevin moaned.
-“That *stupid* son of a bitch.”
+"That *stupid* son of a bitch."

 "What?"
 Ryan asked.

-"He's had an open jump beacon to Earth this *whole time?*"
+"He's had an open jump beacon to Earth this *whole time?"*

 "Our emergency recall, yeah.
 What, is that a problem?"

 Kevin spun on his heel and headed for his locker.
 "That's between me and Moses Byron." he replied.

 ___
 **Date Point 10y2m2w AV**
 **Folctha, Cimbrean, the Far Reaches.**

 ***Gabriel Arés***